-Have you been looking for a simple explanation, tutorial, or guide on how to SUP or stand-up-paddleboard rather than a long boring paddleboarding class?
+Have you been looking for a simple explanation, tutorial, or guide on how to SUP or stand-up-paddleboard?
 Then you have come to the right place!
 This is SUP 101 where we have simplified everything you need to know to go out on the water, be safe, and have a good time paddling!
-This article was written by veteran paddleboarder, Clinton Cimring, who is a professional SUP instructor in Florida and California.
+This article was written by USMC veteran watersports instructor, Clinton Cimring.

 Always adjust the height of the paddle before you get into the water.
-It should be as tall as one of your outstretched arms.
+It should be as tall as one of your relaxed outstretched arms or 6-inches above your head.
 This will allow you to dig the paddle about 1-foot-deep into the water.
 You don’t want it to be too long or too short.

 Always wear your life vest or attach it to the front of the board.
 Never put it in the back – it will create drag in the water and you won’t be able to reach it in case of emergency.
 Our friend and pro paddler Andres Pombo from Miami drowned as a result of not wearing a life-jacket (PFD) or using his leash.